Canopy Camera Tools – Create Time-Lapse Movies & Take Better Pictures On The Go

-Canopy Camera Tools is an app designed to help you get the most out of your mobile photography, and much like Joby’s Frame X Frame it has been created with a specific attachment in mind – the Kapok Canopy Case, with tripod mount.
+Canopy Camera Tools [No Longer Available] is an app designed to help you get the most out of your mobile photography, and much like Joby’s Frame X Frame it has been created with a specific attachment in mind – the Kapok Canopy Case, with tripod mount.
 You don’t need a tripod to benefit from this one, as there are plenty of features you can use in your hand.
 You could always fashion something to hold your device steady (I find Blu-Tack works well without leaving a mess) if you fancy creating a time-lapse sequence.

 Getting The Basics Right